 - Initial Consultation: Our work starts with time spent between a Thinking Matters adviser and the School Head and Senior Leadership team.
 We explore your school’s context and the purpose of your interest in adopting the change to a whole school approach to the teaching of thinking.
 We provide input to your plan to bring about that change, advise on selecting the right drive team to implement your strategy, how best to evaluate its effect and how the approach supports government inspection requirements.

-your drive team has been selected we spend a dau at your
+your drive team has been selected we spend a day at your

 school with your drive team, sharing best practice from the schools we have worked with on

-how best to embedmetacognition at a whole school levle.
-The day is designed so that your school's Drive Team will go away with a clear vision and the framework of an action plan in how they are going to support the roll out of metacognitive pedagogy across the whole school staff.
+how best to embed metacognition at a whole school level.
+We explore why 'Thinking Matters', look at the TM Big Picture and the science of learning, and discuss what it means to be an 'agent of change'.
+The day is designed so that your school's Drive Team will go away with a clear vision of a Thinking School and the framework of an action plan in how they are going to support the roll out of metacognitive pedagogy across the whole school staff.

 Following the Drive Team Day we continue to provide both proactive and reactive support to your Drive Team in their role as 'agents of change' in making metacognition whole school.

-- Day 5 - Developing Metacognition: Introducing Intelligent Learning Behaviours - whole school staff training on making and breaking Habits of Mind.
+- Day 4 - Developing Metacognition: Creating and Breaking Habits of Mind - whole school staff training on intelligent learning behaviours and making and breaking Habits of Mind.

-- Day 6 - Developing Metacognition: Motivation and Deliberate Thinking Practice - whole school staff training on understanding motivaiton to engage learners and the use of deliberate practice routines to develop thinking.
+- Day 5 - Developing Metacognition: Motivation, Feedback and Thinking Routines - whole school staff training on understanding motivaiton to engage learners, the value of feedback and

 - Thinking School Accreditation: For those that seek accreditation this is carried out independently from Thinking Matters with the University of Exeter.